makuk66/docker-solr/README.md

 Learn more on [Apache Solr homepage](http://lucene.apache.org/solr/) and in the [Apache Solr Reference Guide](https://www.apache.org/dyn/closer.cgi/lucene/solr/ref-guide/).

-# How to use this image
+# How to use this Docker image

 To run a single Solr server: